 *from Chapter 4: Starfish, in Diving with Snookie

-Magpie fell into a whirlpool of her own creation, discovering diamonds disguised as starfish.
+MagPie fell into a whirlpool of her own creation, discovering diamonds disguised as starfish.
 She briefly embraced abandon as her heart fooled her into believing that she was in the tousled folds of pure satisfaction.
 Caught up in the newness of her reverie, she caught glimpses of the starfish swirling about her.

 Starfish fell between the folds of satisfaction.
 Starfish tangled her hair.
 Starfish trailed along her sticky steps.
 Starfish pinned themselves to her ribs.
 Starfish stole her sparkle.
 Starfish demanded her sweetness.
 Starfish imprinted upon her heart.

 Starfish swam with her to the top of the whirlpool and lit as diamonds upon its surface.
-Starfish embedded themselves into her soul.
-Bearing these starfish in her bosom, Magpie swam in a straight line toward Snookie with unforeseen speed, agility, finesse, and an agenda for eternity.
+Starfish embedded themselves into her soul…

+These women love their baby brother.
+And he looks up to them.
+And he has a little niece, my bonus grandchild.
+Children remain children needing your love for as long as you are breathing.
 And if they are lucky, like me, they will see that very love not dissipating when their mother’s body takes its last breath.
 For all her imperfections mixed up with vibrant personality, my own Mother’s validation of me permeated my every fiber as she drew hers.